How hearing works?

 The Inner ear

 The last bone in this process ‘taps on the membrane window of the spiral-shaped cochlea, which encourages the fluids in the cochlea to move and in doing so stimulate tiny hair cells on the inner wall of the cochlea.
 There are over 15,000 of these hairs, and stimulating them to move triggers electrical nerve impulses that are taken to the brain via the auditory nerve.
-From here, it's up to your brain to decipher those impulses as recognisable sounds.
+From here, it's up to their brain to decipher those impulses as recognisable sounds.

 Changes in your hearing